SingularityJ/Simagic-Evo-Passive-QR/README.md

 IMPORTANT: the total height of your pcb+pogo pins should be 7.4mm, so if you order 1.6mm pcb, you will need 6mm pogo pins, or you could use 5mm and 3d print a spacer to be exact. both pogo pins and base side pcb are spring loaded so there should be some tolerance, but get as close as possible.

-I have included the Gerber .zip and easyeda project file if you want to edit text. pcb doesnt need to be anything special
+I have included the Gerber .zip and easyeda project file if you want to edit text. pcb doesnt need to be anything special, 2 layer, fr-4, HASL is fine

 BOM:
 1x    8 pin DIP 2.54mm pitch pogo